topjohnwu/magisk-module-installer/README.md

 ## Requirements
 - Requirement Magisk
 ## Instructions
-  Attention： the TimeZone is shanghai。I do not know how to use tzselect . please Manually change "export TZ=Asia/Shanghai"to your zone.
+  Attention： the TimeZone is shanghai.
+  I do not know how to use tzselect . please Manually change " export TZ=Asia/Shanghai " to your zone.
-  You don't need this file'/data/cronsh/zd.sh' if you like ☆☆☆tips for Auto.js☆☆
+  You don't need this file'/data/cronsh/zd.sh' if you like.

+  ☆☆☆tips for Auto.js☆☆
   Autojs is a APP to run js on Android.
   1.  在 /data/crontabs/root下 写上